peerlessparamour/FUKOUNAGIRL/README.md

   - i dont do " make my pony " things .
   - dont pry for alter info .
   - dont treat our fictives/introjects like source .
-  - 18+ can int just dont be weird . ( this goes for every1 . )
+  - 18+ can int just dont be weird . ( this goes for every1 in general tho. )
   - we are a non sharing fictosexual/yumeshipper of 6 characters
-  - ^ if a char has "my husband/wife" it is one of our yumes .
   - please do not say you're a bigger fan of our yumes .
   - we block typing quirk users on sight (not sry we're dyslexic)

 - main interests .
   -
-   - **pressure** , our hyperfix .
+   - pressure
    - ultrakill .
-   - the days union .
+   - the days union . ( old&arg )
    - regretevator .
-   - phighting , iwc if ur a p! fan thanks .
+   - phighting , iwc if ur a p! fan unls friend thanks .
    - the amazing digital circus .
-   - we're in many other fandoms , these are just main interests .
+   - we're in MAY other fandoms , these are just main interests .